semrush/intergalactic/website/docs/components/bulk-textarea/bulk-textarea.md

 | M (`--fs-200`)   | ![](static/bulk-m.png) |
 | L (`--fs-300`)   | ![](static/bulk-l.png) |

-### How counter work
+### How counter works

-1. The counter shows the value limit and updates once there’s at least one character in a line.
+1. The counter shows the value limit and updates once user in a new line.
 2. The counter updates if the user deletes a line.
-3. Empty lines are removed immediately in the component if the user presses the Enter key or a comma on an empty line.
+3. If the user presses Enter or types a comma on an empty line, they stay on the same line.
+This helps avoid adding unnecessary blank lines.
 4. Duplicate lines are counted.
 5. You can set your own validation rules for how invalid values are counted in the counter.